mist64/cbmbus_doc/7 JiffyDOS.md

 The controller puts the second pair of data bits onto the two wires (CLK: #6, DATA: #7).

-The wires have to be valid between 27 and 34 µs after the "Go" signal.
+The wires have to be valid for 7 µs starting after 13 µs.

 #### 5: Controller puts data bits #3 and #1 onto wires
 ![](docs/cbmbus/jiffydos-18.png =601x131)

 The controller puts the third pair of data bits onto the two wires (CLK: #3, DATA: #1).

-The wires have to be valid between 38 and 45 µs after the "Go" signal.
+The wires have to be valid for 7 µs starting after 11 µs.

 #### 6: Controller puts data bits #2 and #0 onto wires
 ![](docs/cbmbus/jiffydos-19.png =601x131)

 The controller puts the final pair of data bits onto the two wires (CLK: #2, DATA = #0).

-The wires have to be valid between 51 and 58 µs after the "Go" signal.
+The wires have to be valid for 7 µs starting after 13 µs.

 #### 7: Controller signals no EOI, and is now busy again
 ![](docs/cbmbus/jiffydos-20.png =601x131)